jeremygu86/BigData2/0203_kafka_python/README.md

 - Solution of Homework 2 in the class

-### Part 1: What's Kafka
+### Part 1: What's Apache Kafka

 This is the second big data class in a certification from UW.
 The class talks about the data pipeline with focus on spark, kafka and storm.
 So before we go into the details, intuitively, Kafka would do something like a post office.

+We here talk about the high-level definition, terminology and the use cases.

 #### Official definition

 _**Kafka** is a distributed, partitioned, replicated commit log service.
 It provides the functionality of a messaging system, but with a unique design._

 #### Terminology on messaging

-_
-- Kafka maintains feeds of messages in categories called topics.
+- **Topics:**_Kafka maintains feeds of messages in categories called topics._

-- We'll call processes that publish messages to a Kafka topic producers.
+- **Producers:**_We'll call processes that publish messages to a Kafka topic producers._

-- We'll call processes that subscribe to topics and process the feed of published messages consumers..
+- **Consumers:**_We'll call processes that subscribe to topics and process the feed of published messages consumers._

-- Kafka is run as a cluster comprised of one or more servers each of which is called a broker.
+- **Broker:**_Kafka is run as a cluster comprised of one or more servers each of which is called a broker._

-_
+#### Use Cases

+Here are some popular use cases from the Kafka official documentation:

+1. **Metrics:** Kafka is often used for operational monitoring data.
+This involves aggregating statistics from distributed applications to produce centralized feeds of operational data.

+2. **Website Activity Tracking:** The original use case for Kafka was to be able to rebuild a user activity tracking pipeline as a set of real-time publish-subscribe feeds.
+This means site activity (page views, searches, or other actions users may take) is published to central topics with one topic per activity type

+3. **Log Aggregation**: Many people use Kafka as a replacement for a log aggregation solution.
+Log aggregation typically collects physical log files off servers and puts them in a central place (a file server or HDFS perhaps) for processing.

+4. **Stream Processing**: Many users end up doing stage-wise processing of data where data is consumed from topics of raw data and then aggregated, enriched, or otherwise transformed into new Kafka topics for further consumption.
+For example a processing flow for article recommendation might crawl article content from RSS feeds and publish it to an "articles" topic.

+5. **Event Sourcing**: Event sourcing is a style of application design where state changes are logged as a time-ordered sequence of records.
+Kafka's support for very large stored log data makes it an excellent backend for an application built in this style.

 [Reference: Kafka Homepage](http://kafka.apache.org/documentation.html#quickstart)

+### Part 2: How to use Kafka with python?

+We use Kafka here to do the homework, _ _,

 ### Download the client
 Here: https://www.apache.org/dyn/closer.cgi?path=/kafka/0.8.2.2/kafka_2.10-0.8.2.2.tgz